 Migration strategy and application prioritization

-Developing a transition plan that addresses concerns from all stakeholders and determining in which order applications will be moved
+Developing a transition plan that addresses the concerns of all stakeholders and determining in which order applications will be moved.

 Application and data migration

 Moving selected data and applications to the cloud with consideration for security, compliance, and operations requirements.

 Testing and optimization